Handling CRS Mismatches in Cadastral Datasets

 y: np.ndarray,

-) -> Tuple[np.ndarray, np.ndarray, Dict[str, Any]]:
+) -> tuple[np.ndarray, np.ndarray, dict[str, Any]]:

-metadata: Dict[str, Any] = {"source_crs": src_crs.to_epsg(), "target_crs": tgt_crs.to_epsg()}
+meta: dict[str, Any] = {"source_crs": src.to_epsg(), "target_crs": tgt.to_epsg()}

 try: